Photo: Feng Hai

 Happy collecting!

-Record collectors can be categorized into various types based on their motivations and collecting styles:
+Record collectors can be categorized into various types

 The Completist is a type of collector who is dedicated to acquiring every release from a particular artist or band.
 They often feel compelled to obtain all variations, such as color pressings or special editions.